 E. Records Retention

 Upon completion of the internal investigation by the bureau supervisor, the bureau commander will forward the original investigation and all supporting documents to the OIG commander.

-All bureau-level investigations shall be reviewed every thirty (30) days to determine the status of each investigation.
+F. All bureau-level investigations will be reviewed every thirty (30) days to determine the status of each investigation.
 The OIG will send each bureau commander a monthly list identifying all known active bureau administrative investigations under their command in an effort to facilitate this review.